 Other accounts you can delete include PayPal, YouTube, Craigslist and eBay.

-2. Use a Do Not Track Feature
+Use a Do Not Track feature

 Since people mostly search for information using search engines, you can ask Google to exclude any results containing your personal information.
 A Google removal request form is easy and quick to fill out.
 This won’t guarantee a complete 100% removal from any Google search results, but will mean that Google will try everything it can to exclude your data from its results, making it much less likely that you’ll be found via search engines.

 You would be surprised at how much personal information your browser holds.
 Start by clearing your browsing history before moving on to deleting cookies and any other information that may be present in your browser.
 You can use privacy software to help you do this, as well as staying on top of keeping your browser history and cookie data as clean as possible moving forward.

 How to stay safe online after deleting your personal information